Azure-Samples/flask-app-on-azure-functions/README.md

 You can publish the function app directly from VSCode using the “Publish to Azure option” in the Azure extension.
 For more information, please refer the guide to [publish the project to Azure using Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python#publish-the-project-to-azure).

 You can use a tool like Postman to see the API in action locally, and on Azure.
 Running locally will help you to verify the credentials, configuration and business logic.

+### Calling the URL with Path Parameters

+When running this sample, you can try a different URL route as well as parameterize it.
+For instance, you can modify from 'http://localhost:7071/{\*route}' to 'http://localhost:7071/hello/Chris'.
+Another option is have the route as module to provide import guidance, which can be done through changing the url to 'http://localhost:7071/module'.

 ## Conclusion and Next Steps